gregdusoli/gregdusoli/README.md

 ### A little about me (nearly real time):

-- 🔭 I’m currently working on [EuQueroInvestir](http://euqueroinvestir.com)
+- 🔭 I’m currently working at [Saks](http://hellosaks.com)
-- 🌱 I’m currently learning Javascript's Bootcamp at [Rocketseat](https://rocketseat.com.br)
+- 🌱 I’m currently studying Java's Developer Bootcamp at [DiO](https://https://digitalinnovation.one)
 - 👯 I’m looking to collaborate on more than a project, but on a mission
 - 💬 Ask me about (almost) what you want (you can ask, but the answer isn't guaranted) 🤪
 - 🎓 I'm passionate about themes like Finance, Geo-Politic, Business, History and Theology